filomates/doc/README.md

 ## Steps
 ### Step 1: Annealing and Shaping
-1. Put the silver onto the the soldering plate.
+1. Put the silver onto the the soldering block.
 2. Light the torch or the creme brulee burner, adjusting the flame, so it looks slightly bushy.
 3. Anneal the silver with the flame until you notice that the metal changes color.
 4. Turn off the flame and let the silver cool down for a minute.